We know pensions can seem incredibly complex and confusing, and we’re determined to try and make them a bit easier for everyone to understand.

 A quick, popular and simple way of roughly calculating how much to save, is to take the age you start saving into a pension, and divide that by 2.
 Put this % of your earnings into your pension each year until you retire.

-Penfold helps you calculate a more accurate number by deciding how much money you’ll want each month when you are holder, and how much you’ll have to have saved in total to make that happen.
+Penfold helps you calculate a more accurate number by deciding how much money you’ll want each month when you are older, and how much you’ll have to have saved in total to make that happen.
 We then work backwards to come up with a suggested amount to contribute each month, starting asap!

 The key thing to note here is that the earlier you start saving, the less you will have to save.
 This is because of the awesome effect of Einstein Money (Compound interest).